 The reasonable prospects for eventual economic extraction requirement generally implies that the quantity and grade estimates meet certain economic thresholds and that the mineral resources are reported at an appropriate cut-off grade (CoG), taking into account extraction scenarios and processing recoveries.
-To meet this requirement, SRK considers for the purpose of this exercise that the Project is amenable for underground mining.
+To meet this requirement, the QP considers for the purpose of this exercise that the Project is amenable for underground mining.

-SRK defined the proportions of mineral resources to have potential for economic extraction for the mineral resource based on a single CoG.
-To determine the potential for economic extraction, SRK used the following key assumptions for the costing and a metallurgical recovery.
-Note that in the calculation below, SRK applied the recovery as defined in the previous estimates for comparison.
+Mineral resources are considered to have potential for economic extraction for the mineral resource based on a single CoG.
+To determine the potential for economic extraction, the following key assumptions of costing and a metallurgical recovery were used.
+Note that in the calculation below, the QP applied the recovery as defined in the previous estimates for comparison.